reduxjs/redux/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
 name: "\U0001F41BBug report"
-about: Something isn't working correctly.
+about: Something is wrong with Redux.
 ---

 **Do you want to request a _feature_ or report a _bug_?**